 How Much Wood You’ll Be Getting

 So, how many pieces of firewood are in a cord?
-Unfortunately, there’s no way to say exactly how many pieces you’ll be getting.
+Unfortunately, there’s no way to say precisely how many pieces you’ll get.
 It depends on how long the company cuts logs.

-The standard length for a piece of firewood is 16 inches.
-But some companies use 14-inch pieces and others use 18 inches.
-Here at Lumberjacks, we always cut our kiln-dried firewood to the standard 16 inches.
+Lengths can vary wildly, but the golden standard is 16 inches.
+However, some companies use 14-inch pieces, and others use 18 inches.
+At Lumberjacks, we always cut our kiln-dried firewood to 16 inches.

-Typically, a full cord will contain somewhere between 600 and 800 pieces of firewood.
-If the company you purchase from cuts their logs shorter, you will probably get closer to 800 pieces.
+Typically, a full cord will contain between 600 and 800 pieces of firewood.
+If the company you purchase from shortens its logs, you will probably get closer to 800 pieces.
 And if the pieces are longer, you will probably get around 600 pieces.
-For the standard length of 16 inches, a full cord likely contains around 700 units of firewood.
+For the standard length of 16 inches, a full cord likely contains about 700 units of firewood.

 You should also be aware of how tightly the company has stacked its cord.
-If the company stacks their firewood very loosely, then the 128 cubic feet will include a lot of air space.
-As a result, you will be getting less wood than you’d get from a company that stacks their wood more tightly.
+If the company stacks its firewood loosely, the 128 cubic feet will include a lot of air space.
+As a result, you’ll get less wood than if you’d gone with a company that stacks more tightly.

 Stack for Yourself to Make Sure

-For this reason, it’s always a good idea to stack the wood yourself to make sure you’re not getting ripped off.
-The company you’re purchasing from should be fine with you stacking your own wood and shouldn’t insist upon stacking it themselves.
-The most trustworthy companies will only stack their wood for you if you request that they stack it.
+Do you want to ensure you’re getting the full cord you paid for?
+Then make sure you stack the wood for yourself!
+The company you purchase from should be fine with you stacking your wood and shouldn’t insist on doing it themselves.
+The most trustworthy companies will only stack wood for you if requested.

-Bottom line: If the company isn’t okay with you stacking the wood before completing the sale, they are probably not an honest business.
+Bottom line: If the company isn’t okay with you stacking the wood before completing the sale, they’re probably not an honest business.

 Terms Related to a Cord